How does it feel?

 When our principal dentist Peter Saner was a child, he was afraid of the dentist and often wonders how he ended up working as one himself!
 Therefore, as a team we strive to make you feel calm and relaxed throughout your whole experience with us here at Abbots Lodge.
 We ensure that you will feel as comfortable as possible throughout the duration of your appointment and we will listen to your individual needs.

 I haven’t been for a very long time.
 Does it matter?

 We certainly won’t tell you off!
-It’s your mouth and your decision and you take responsibility for what you do with it!
 If you haven’t been to see a dentist for a while it is quite likely that there will be some work to do.
 On the other hand, it may not mean that at all.
 The only way to really know is by coming in for a consultation and we can talk through what your needs are-If any.
-One thing is for certain and that is that it is best not to put it off any longer
+One thing is for certain and that is that it is best not to put it off any longer.

 I’ve got missing teeth which I don’t like.
 What can I do to fix this?